How to Deal With Anxious Attachment

 5 Family Therapy Activities You Can Try at Home

-Hayley Vaughan Smith is a Person Centred Counsellor accredited by the National Counselling Society.
-She is the founder and counsellor at The Ridge Practice in Buckinghamshire, and Counsellor at Everlief Child Psychology.
+Hayley Vaughan-Smith is a Person-Centred Counsellor accredited by the National Counselling & Psychotherapy Society.
+She is the founder and counsellor at The Ridge Practice in Buckinghamshire, and counsellor at Everlief Child Psychology.

-Hayley has a special interest in bereavement counselling and has worked as a bereavement volunteer with Cruse Bereavement Care since 2019.
+Hayley has a special interest in bereavement counselling and worked as a bereavement volunteer with Cruse Bereavement Care for four years.

-Being a mum to 3 girls is hard work and rewarding in equal measure and gardening and walking in nature is her own personal therapy.
+Hayley is mum to 3 grown-up girls, and gardening and walking in nature is her own personal therapy.
 Hayley believes being in nature, whatever the weather, is incredibly beneficial for mental health well-being.